MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex6_Detections.md

 This looks like a good detection rule.

 8. It is important to help the Security Operations Center Analyst by providing as much context about the alert as you can.
 This includes projecting Entities for use in the investigation graph.
+Run the following query:

 ```KQL
 DeviceRegistryEvents